Free GNU/Linux distributions

 If you're wondering why a certain popular distribution isn't listed here, you may want to check our page explaining why we don't endorse some common distributions.
 There, we've listed the reasons why several well-known distributions don't meet our guidelines.

-All of the distributions that follow are installable to a computer hard drive and most can be run live.
-They are listed in no particular order.
-We list companies that sell hardware preinstalled with a free GNU/Linux distribution separately.
+All of the distributions that follow are installable to a computer's hard drive and most can be run live.
+They are listed in alphabetical order.